macaroni-os/macaroni-site/site/content/docs/mark/_index.md

 $> for i in $(ls -1 /var/git/meta-repo/kits/) ; do egencache --update --repo=$i ; done
 ```

-This step is temporary and managed automatically in the near future from the replacer of
+This step is temporary and managed automatically in the near future by the replacement of
 the `ego` tool.

 ### The Bridge between Bashing and Solver

-As a core element fo the integration between Portage and `anise-portage-converter` tool, it
+As a core element of the integration between Portage and `anise-portage-converter` tool, it
 seems a good idea describe the changes originally done by Funtoo and later used in MARK to have
 a better integration and used by `mark-devkit` and before from `metatools`.